"Help Me Lose Weight!" 7 Things Hindering Your Fat Loss

-Upon translation the process in which cellular ribosomes create proteins amino acids are incorporated into proteins, which are made available for the body to utilise during the reparation of bodily tissues.
-This, in layman's terms, means that BCAA's are in fact good for recovery' as so many labels and gurus' state.
+Upon translation - the process by which cellular ribosomes create proteins - amino acids are incorporated into proteins, which are made available for the body to utilise during the reparation of bodily tissues.
+This, in layman's terms, means that BCAA's are in fact "good for recovery" as so many labels and "gurus" state.

 No. Your body is smarter than that.
 It doesn't want to simply discard something which could be useful in the near future, it wants to do the exact opposite: store it.

 The excess protein is converted, believe it or not, into glucose - the same thing that carbohydrates are converted to in the body.
 The process is called gluconeogenesis, during which the body converts amino acids firstly into alpha keto acids and then to glucose, with both processes occurring in the liver.
 And here's where the low carb aspect comes into play.